Noman3015237350/tneh-cloner/README.md

 Setting Limits

 After selecting a method, enter the number of IDs to generate (e.g., 5000, 10000, 20000).

-Running the Tool

-The tool will:

-1. Generate UIDs based on the selected series
-2. Test each UID with common passwords
-3. Show real-time progress
-4. Save successful accounts to /sdcard/TNEH-OK.txt
-5. Save checkpoint accounts to /sdcard/TNEH-CP.txt

 🔧 Technical Details